This article explains how to setup a H.264 IP camera with Camcloud to enable cloud storage and other features.

-- Port is the RTSP port you assigned to this camera, typically 554.
+- Port is the RTSP port you assigned to this camera and have port forwarded on your network, the default is typically 554.

 Tip: The RTSP path will look something like this: /videostream.cgi or /channel1.
 Your documentation might show a full path of the IP and port, but you only want to enter the path after that.
 For example if your documentation says: rtsp://xx.xx.xx.xx:554/channel1, you only want to enter the path of: /channel1 into the path field.

 Tip: Not all camera's behave the same when a max bitrate is set, you may need to limit the camera even lower than 1280kbps.
 The frame rate should also be kept at or below 15 (10 is recommended).

 Once you complete this form select “Next”.
 Camcloud will run a network test to ensure we can connect to your camera before proceeding to Step 3.
 (Alert: Some cameras may support H.264 (i.e. they have a RTSP path) but give invalid streams.
 For example some D-Link and TrendNet models.
 You may be able to set them up but you will find the Live View will not work on the web or mobile.
 In that case select Generic MJPEG as your camera type.)

 Now you’re ready to select the Recording Mode (Continuous or Motion Recording).
 Make sure to take note of the FTP server, username and password, as these will be used to record motion events.